 Stamford Sport Wheels, or SSW, is our proprietary brand of alloy wheels.
 Our wheels are designed, manufactured and tested inhouse.
 Our designers have created a line of wheels that offer exciting style, looks and road performance.
 SSW has models with diameters of 13" to 26" tailored for passenger cars and SUVs.
-Our wheels are produced in Thailand using the latest low pressure and tilt gravity casting methods and in accordance with internationally recognized quality and safety standards.
+Our wheels are produced in Thailand using the latest low pressure, tilt gravity casting methods and flow forming technology.
+Our wheels are also produced in accordance with internationally recognised quality and safety standards.